Best CPUs for Gaming: May/June 2020by Dr. Ian Cutress on May 29, 2020 11:00 AM EST

 Comparing the two, the AMD processor has two more cores and an IPC advantage, which should help for users looking to do additional tasks such as streaming of video playback during their games, however the Intel processor comes with a much higher frequency, eating into that IPC lead.
 In gaming, something like Grand Theft Auto 5 at 1080p, we saw the Core i5-10600K(F) and the AMD Ryzen 7 3700X on par with average frame rates, and the 3700X slightly ahead by a low single digit percentage on 95th percentiles.

 The $1000 Gaming PC

-AMD Ryzen 5 3600X ($235)
+AMD Ryzen 5 3600 ($167)

-As we move down into more casual PC gaming territory, it starts to become difficult to recommend a good CPU at this price: naturally a lot of money will end up on graphics here, meaning that CPU+GPU could easily account for 60% of the total build cost.
+As we move down into more casual PC gaming territory, it has historically been difficult to recommend a good CPU at this price: naturally a lot of money will end up on graphics here, meaning that CPU+GPU could easily account for 60% of the total build cost.
 In that case, we have to make sure that the CPU can still take a good graphics card at high refresh rates or larger resolutions.

 The $700 Gaming PC:

 The market for the $700 PC should be blown wide open.
 In May, AMD launched Ryzen 3 into the market – these are new Matisse based Zen 2 processors, featuring four cores and eight threads, and a turbo up to 4.3 GHz.
 With the better increased single threaded frequency and performance, the Ryzen 3 3300X would appear to be a really nice gaming chip on paper, and in our review, it was very competitive.
 The only problem with it is that we can’t find it on shelves for the RRP.
 AMD lists the 3300X as a $120 processor; however it’s only available for $200, making it less than a viable option.
 We might have to wait until the stock levels come back up before recommend this one.